 Sara Berkeley is highly attuned to the modern impacts of climate change, noting with precision the human causes.
-Yet she never strays too far towards deep melancholy; there is a golden edge of hope held around all of her poems, shown in “Kincade Fire” with aplomb.
-Driving home the importance of humanity and kindness is…Continue Reading
+Yet she never strays too far towards deep melancholy; there is a golden edge of hope held around all of her poems, as in “Kincade Fire.”
+Driving home the importance of humanity and kindness is essential to…Continue Reading

 The farther North you travel, the colder it gets.

 Take that border county of which no one speaks.

 Look at the straggly length of its capital town: